qmonix/client-android/README.rst

 ===============

 Simply invoke **make** which builds Qmonix android client .jar archive.
-Put this archive to your project and checkout the user guide [#f5]_ how to integrate it to you android project.
+Put this archive to your project and checkout the user guide [#f5]_ to see how to integrate it to you android project.